adrianmoldovan/jDbObjects/README.md

 # jDbObjects
-Java lightweight solution for storing and retrieving java objects in and from relational databases.
+Java lightweight library for storing and retrieving java objects in and from relational databases.
+Currently support only MySQL.